Try Now

 Parameter Type Description

-model string The LucidNova model to use.
-Currently, only lucidnova-rf1-100b is available.
+model string The AI model to use.
+Options: lucidnova-rf1-100b (general reasoning) or lucidquery-nexus-coder (coding specialist).

 messages array An array of message objects representing the conversation history.
 Each message has a role (either "user" or "assistant") and content (the message text).